 Important Features of a Good Precis

-There are various things which make a good precis.
-And for candidates who have just started their preparation for the upcoming Government exams, knowing the features of a good precis is extremely important.
+There are various components which make a good precis.
+For candidates who have just started their preparation for the upcoming Government exams, knowing the features of a good precis is extremely vital.

-Discussed below are few of such features which shall help you write a good precis:
+Discussed below are few of the features which shall help you write a good precis:

 - Length of the Precis: Do not write a lengthy precis.
-Mostly the number of words must be almost one third of the word count of the passage or comprehension
+In most cases, the number of words must be almost one-third of the word count of the passage or comprehension.

-- It should be convenient to read: Make sure that the precise you write does not have too complex vocabulary or is complicated for a person to understand
+- It should be convenient to read: Make sure that the precis you write does not have too complex a vocabulary or is too complicated to understand.

 - Use an appropriate Title: The precis needs to have a title.
-So the candidates must ensure that the title is in sink with the comprehension
+So, the candidates must ensure that the title is in sync with the comprehension.

 |Practise more to score more in the English Language section of the upcoming Government Exams.
 Refer to the following links:|